 Common Challenges in Achieving Inventory Visibility

 Many established companies still rely on legacy systems that cannot communicate with each other, resulting in fragmented and inconsistent data.
-Each department may work with its own version of inventory records, weakening decision making.
-Overcoming this requires leadership support and investment in modern, unified technology.
+Each department may work with its own version of inventory records, weakening decision making.ย

 1. Data silos between departments

 A major challenge is inventory data scattered across accounting tools, e-commerce platforms, and manual spreadsheets.
 When teams access different datasets, errors and misalignment occur.
-These discrepancies affect order fulfillment, financial reports, and daily operational decisions.
+These discrepancies affect order fulfillment, material status reports, and daily operational decisions.

 2. Manual processes and human error